IYASHI 癒し

 W i l d Nourishment.
 Ritual on the Plate.

-I don’t simply cook, I create spaces where food becomes a return to self.
+I don’t simply cook, I create spaces where food + those you get to share that with; becomes a return to self.

 At IYASHI, nourishment is sensual, seasonal, and sacred act.
-Each dish is prepared with intention, using organic ingredients to awaken the senses and ground the body.
+Each dish is prepared with intention, using local ingredients to awaken the senses and ground the body.

 This is more than a meal.